olesment/AVA/04_Protocol_layers.md

 - flags - control bits on the tcp packet.
 Its a boolean value flag ack is like _roger_ in walkie talkie radio transmission
 - [.] - ack flag (_roger_)

-## Why do packets drop
-Fast / slow / fast network can be reason.
-TCP doent send out data at full speed initially, its a a gradual process\
-If packets are dropped, speed drops and then starts to rise again\
-Routers drop packets and endpoints respond with decreased transfer speeds\
-If router would keep up the speed and push everything throug, the connection wll time out (TTL will run out?)\
-Above is TCP congestion control and thats very important in TCP

-## TCP errors.